Mak2006/standford_mlcourse/Mathematics of ML algorithms.md

 # Chapter 1
-(work here and not in the ml_book repo, moved on 28 May)
+(Work here and not in the ml_book repo, moved on 28 May)

 1. **What will you require**
    1. Matlab or octave